rubiera/RepData_PeerAssessment1/README.md

 -----I will answer the last two questions together.
 Actually, I want to answer them in the opposite order: I want to know the variations by day of the week and by separating the weekdays from the weekends, and then I want to carry out my imputation.

+Intervals by day of the week.

 ![interval time series for weekdays](data-weekday-daily-average-1.png)

+Intervals by if the day is a weekday or a weekend.

 ![interval time series for weekends](data-weekend-daily-average-1.png)

+There is variation for every day of the week, and when we compare weekdays to weekends, there is a lot of activity on weekday mornings that is not found during the weekends.

 ### Imputing missing values